marketfood hallChelseaindoor

 where the first-ever Oreo cookie was made in the early 1900s.

-part of a broader urban renewal project.
+this once-forgotten building was reborn in the late 1990s as part of a massive urban renewal project.

-What’s special is that much of the original industrial aesthetic remains intact:
+What’s special is that much of the original industrial aesthetic remains intact.

 The Vibe